mbrezu/Shovel/csharp/docs/CsharpWebGuessNumber.md

 The 'database' is implemented in `FileSystemDatabase.cs`.
 Features:

- * stores records as directories (one record per directory) as one file per field - the file name is the field name, the content is the `byte` array representing the field's value;
+ * stores records as directories (one record per directory), with one file per field - the file name is the field name, the file content is the `byte` array representing the field's value;
  * the directory for each record is named by the value of the primary key (e.g. directory '100' for the record corresponding to primary key value '100');